6 Ways to Help You Take Care of Your Lungs

 Drink lots of water.

 Your lungs need water as much as the rest of your body.
 Staying hydrated helps the mucus lining in the lungs stay thin, which helps them perform better.
 If the mucus becomes too thick, it can lead to lung infections.
+However, many PH patients are on fluid-restricted diets, so make sure you speak to your doctor to determine your ideal hydration level.

 Laugh a lot.